 Children growing up with dogs suffer less anxiety

 “What we actually found was children from homes with pet dogs had lower anxiety scores than children in homes with no pet dog,” says Gadomski.

 And while she acknowledges that further studies are needed to determine cause and effect, Gadomski, who is a dog owner herself, said she finds it very interesting looking at pets and childhood mental health from a preventive health angle.

 “Childhood anxiety is a huge mental health problem in the U.S. and anything we can do to mitigate anxiety or prevent its development would have a huge impact on the mental health system in the United States.”

-Children growing up with dogs will definitely benefit.
-Basically, having a pup is like having your very own best friend and therapist, all rolled up in one furry package.
+Children growing up with dogs will experience all these wonderful benefits.
+A pet dog can become your child’s best companion, and a major source of comfort and psychological support.
+Basically, having a dog is like having your very own best friend and therapist, all rolled up in one furry package.